Written by John Golden

 And let’s face it, companies (and probably most of us) have long celebrated and reinforced this almost gladiatorial persona.
 Take, for example, the constant search for and elevation in status of “hunters” and those considered to be “aggressive” salespeople.
 Indeed it is not an accident that when the Challenger Sale book was released a few years ago it caught the immediate attention of sales leaders.
 The title resonated with many of them because it again spoke to what many perceive to be the combative nature of sales.

 But consider for a moment the changes in buyer behavior that social media and online professional networks have enabled.
-Salespeople are now faced with a well informed and networked buyer.
+Salespeople are now faced with a well-informed and networked buyer.
 One that is well capable of severely restricting and controlling the access they grant to any salesperson.
 And even when they do grant such access, they are largely unimpressed by what they consider to be the outdated and tired methods many salespeople still try to “use on them.”

-As a result there is much soul searching now happening on what the salesperson of the future (and indeed the present) should look like.
+As a result, there is much soul searching now happening on what the salesperson of the future (and indeed the present) should look like.
 I offered a viewpoint in an earlier blog post, The Emergence of Salesperson 2.0 as have others, indeed Traackr created an interesting infographic with what they considered to be 7 key attributes of the Modern Sales Pro.
 Traackr included such attributes as them being thought leaders, knowledge megaphones, one foot in sales and one in marketing and being disruptive tech enthusiasts.
 In my list I included research skills, micro-marketing, and business acumen as some that I believe are critical.

 Now even the most cursory review of these different attributes immediately highlights that the successful salesperson of the future will not be the one who charges in where angels fear to tread armed with little more than their personality and a sales methodology, but rather the one that is more studious, business savvy, and comfortable engaging with buyers in more subtle and sometimes (initially) indirect ways.
-Obviously such an approach requires a level of patience, control, and a different kind of self-confidence — the kind that believes that although the road to a sale may be more circuitous or even longer, alignment with the way buyers want to buyer rather than how sellers want to sell will ultimately pay-off.
+Obviously, such an approach requires a level of patience, control, and a different kind of self-confidence — the kind that believes that although the road to a sale may be more circuitous or even longer, alignment with the way buyers want to buy rather than how sellers want to sell will ultimately pay-off.
 (Willy Loman I think would perhaps struggle with this transition!)

-And while we have all likely lamented in similar fashion to the play’s central character Willy when he despairs:
+And while we have all likely lamented in a similar fashion to the play’s central character Willy when he despairs:

 “After all the highways, and the trains, and the appointments, and the years, you end up worth more dead than alive.”

-We may feel this way when we have just lost a deal, our flight has been cancelled and we are stuck in the only corner of O’Hare that has nowhere to eat, but in fact, this is a very exciting time to be in sales and business in general as we begin to engineer probably the biggest paradigm shift in recent history.
+We may feel this way when we have just lost a deal, our flight has been canceled and we are stuck in the only corner of O’Hare that has nowhere to eat, but in fact, this is a very exciting time to be in sales and business in general as we begin to engineer probably the biggest paradigm shift in recent history.

 But for now – let me turn those questions from the teacher’s guide to Death of a Salesman over to you – how would you answer them today?
 Let me know.